czlaughlin404/dissertation/historic-data-prep.md

 | 5   | 139 | 3400000239 |  349 | 66 |  1 |   0.33   |  B  |  8.42  |   1  |  3FD51EB851EB851F  |   4020D70A3D70A3D7|

-5. Note, there are issues with some files have store and upc transposed as shown.
-This step transposes to correct data error.
+5. Note, there are issues with some of the raw files.
+Some have store and upc transposed as evident in the prior step.
+This step corrects the native data error.
 ```
 CREATE TABLE movement_aligned_csv
 WITH (